salihgun/react-native-video-processor/README.md

 // There are two optional scale parameters to merge video
 // height and width default value is 1920x1080
-// you can change it if you need const mergedVideoPath = await VideoManager.mergeVideos(videoPathsArray,outputPath);
+// you can change it if you need.
+// There is also an optional "hasAudio" parameter and default value is true.
+// If one of your videos has no audio, merge doesn't work in this version. const mergedVideoPath = await VideoManager.mergeVideos(videoPathsArray,outputPath);

 ```